Feminist movements and ideologies: Religion

+Feminist historians have begun to focus on the contributions of religion to the development of feminist thought and protest.
+Miriam Cooke highlighted the importance of Islam to Muslim women in the post-colonial Arab world to navigate the interconnectivity of their faith and gender.
+Cooke argues that Islamic feminism encourages the re-examination of religious texts to offer a culturally legitimate path to gender equality.
+She argues that the representation and acknowledgement of Islamic Feminism is needed to diversify the wider feminist tradition.

 Women and feminism in the United States

 Asian American feminism

 The first wave of Asian women's organizing formed out of the Asian American movement of the 1960s, which in turn was inspired by the civil rights movement and the anti-Vietnam War movement.

 During the Second Wave of feminism, Asian American women provided services for battered women, worked as advocates for refugees and recent immigrants, produced events spotlighting Asian women's cultural and political diversity, and organized with other women of color.
 Asian Sisters, which emerged in 1971 out of the Asian American Political Alliance, is an early Asian American women's group based out of Los Angeles that focused on drug abuse intervention for young women.
 Networking between Asian American and other women during this period also included participation by a contingent of 150 Third World and white women from North America at the historic Vancouver Indochinese Women's Conference (1971) to work with the Indochinese women against U.S. imperialism.